A Brief History of Logistics

 - to protect the regional resources and population;

-- to ensure storage and distribution of goods between regions.
+- to ensure the storage and distribution of goods between regions.

 Each military division ready for deployment was carefully organized and had a set of animals and baggage carts.
 By the end of the Middle Ages, military logistics further improved.
 To increase mobility and sustainability, rolling magazines and storage depots were introduced.

 With the development of internal combustion engines, logistics significantly changed.
 The industrial age brought us steam engines that powered railroads and ships.
-Meanwhile, the technological advancement in transportation and communication during the 19th century expanded the use of the logistic to everyday life.
+Meanwhile, the technological advancement in transportation and communication during the 19th century expanded the use of logistics in everyday life.
 Now, large trading companies could transport their goods much faster and reduce their operational costs.
 By the beginning of the 20th century, central and western Europe and eastern parts of the United States had the most advanced railroad systems.

 Unfortunately, the two large World Wars took advantage of the industrial revolution, further expanding the use of motor vehicles, communications, and naval and air means of transportation and warfare.
 Eventually, this revolutionized air transportation as we know it today.
 On the bright side, once wars were over, the entire industry shifted from combat to business.
 This gave us the foundation for today’s large-scale distribution and production planning.